 Education Summer Institute

-June 6–10, M–F 9:30am–5:30pm
+June 22– June 26, M–F 9:30am–5:30pm

-June 13–17, M–F 9:30am–5:30pm
+June 29–July 3, M–F 9:30am–5:30pm

-Paying attention to how you are binding images together is critical to making a photo-bookwork.
-Binding, in the conceptual sense, is how the images mentally form a connection to one another.
-This cognitive process works in tandem with sequence, which puts images in a specific order to create a context for meaning to be inferred between them.
-The focus of this workshop will be the combination of images to create juxtapositions and extended sequences.
-We will study image sequences as well as other art forms like poetry, music, and moving images to support the creation of an image sequence.
+Paying attention to how you are binding images and texts together is critical to making a photo-bookwork.
+Binding, in the conceptual sense, is how the images and texts mentally form a connection to one another.
+This cognitive process works in tandem with sequence, which puts images and texts in a specific order to create a context for meaning to be inferred between them.
+The focus of this workshop will be the combination of images and texts to create juxtapositions and extended sequences.
+We will study image and text sequences as well as other conceptual structures in art forms like poetry, music, and moving images to support the creation of image and text sequences of our own.
 Throughout the week, students will make several sequence booklets as well as begin to develop an extended sequence.
 Everyone will walk away from the class with multiple book dummy layouts in InDesign, printed dummies, and a printed bookwork.